-When Previous Flood Damage to Homes Is Not Disclosed to Buyers: What You MUST KnowApril 18, 2019
+When Previous Flood Damage to a Home Is Not Disclosed: What You MUST KnowApril 18, 2019

 When you buy a new home, there are all sorts of new things to discover, from your favorite new room to the neighborhood and more.
 What you don’t want to discover is that your new home was damaged or flooded by Hurricane Harvey.

 Whether you’re getting ready to buy a new home or you’ve recently purchased one, here’s what you need to know about undisclosed flood damage and your legal options.

 If you need legal advice related to your specific situation, simply contact a Houston attorney at the Amaro Law Firm.
 We’re here for you, ready to give you the answers you need so you can get on the path to recovery.

 Have You Discovered Undisclosed Flood Damage to Your Home?

 Call (713) 352-7975 or Contact the Amaro Law Firm

 Free mobile and virtual consultations are available to those who cannot visit our offices.